+Does Excel open a Blank screen when you open an existing file?
 Microsoft Excel, for the most part, tends to work well, but there are times when it buckles and fails to perform even basic tasks.
-For example, some folks have been complaining as of late about the inability to launch Excel properly.
-These folks are having a rather strange, but common experience.
+For example, some folks have complained lately about the inability to launch Excel properly.
+These folks are having a rather strange but common experience.
 When they attempt to launch a file using Excel, the tool shows a blank white screen instead, so what’s going on here?

 From what we’ve gathered, the issue only appears when the user double-clicks a file to open it.
 Whenever they use File > Open > Workbook, the Excel file opens without problems, but seeing as double-clicking is much faster, we cannot tell users to just settle for the harder way of doing things.

-Excel opens a Blank Sheet instead of the file
+Excel opens a Blank Sheet or Workbook instead of the file

-There may be other reasons why you’re seeing a blank screen, so hopefully, the tips we’re going to discuss will work all the same.
-If your Excel spreadsheet file opens, but does not display anything except a blank screen, here’s what you need to do to fix the issue.
+There may be other reasons why you’re seeing a blank screen, so hopefully, the tips we will discuss will work all the same.
+If your Excel spreadsheet file opens but does not display anything except a blank screen, here’s what you need to do to fix the issue.

 - Turn off Hardware Graphics Acceleration